Skip to content

 The importance of flight connections can’t be underestimated, as for example Sweden and Denmark are easily reachable with a car and train so they already have a head start when comparing accessibility.

 Accessibility is a key topic when developing travel to Finland.
 Lapland gained a momentum 2016 and managed to make a quick recovery in the winter already reaching pre pandemic level 2022.
-Now the first summer/ autumn charters are coming to Lakeland and Lapland with positive feedback from the operators and interest to develop the summer further.
+Now the first summer/ autumn scheduled flights are coming to Lakeland and Lapland with positive feedback from the operators and interest to develop the summer further.

 Consumer trends and behavior

-Consumers are trying to play safe which seem to have two main characteristics:
+Consumers are trying to play safe which seem to have two main characteristics.

 1. It seems that online channels are winners in Germany.
 The classic travel catalogue and numerous promotions linked to printed offers is at stake as consumers decide impulsively when and where to travel.
 This goes along with digital media and influencers coming closer to the point of sale.

-Nature experiences, sustainability, camping, biking, and hiking remain the biggest trends at the Finland audience during summer.
+Nature experiences, sustainability, camping, sauna, biking, and hiking remain the biggest trends at the Finland audience during summer.

 Majority of the summer visitors book only a part of the trip before departure.
 We should try to steer the business more to booking channels as it has many benefits for the destination like preparing services or even staff.
-Also the customer that books at established channels mainly gets good information and finds way to services.

 Industry update and distribution channels

-Lack of staff is one of the hottest topics which influences production, sales, and marketing at tour operators and throughout the service industry.
+Lack of staff remains one of the hottest topics which influences production, sales, and marketing at tour operators and throughout the industry.
 The additional need of advice and overlapping booking and production periods are adding up to the lack of staff.
 This creates many challenges: from supplier side patience, speed and flexibility are important.

 Distribution channels in Germany are unique globally as there a strong tour operator-travel agency network with 50 % market share in all leisure trips.
 At this moment some 600 tour operators offer leisure trips to Finland.
 Most of the tour operators offer just 1-2 trips as group couch tour and usually purchased at a package tour operator like SRG, which brings a large volume of overnights together with its direct selling operator SR Travel.